CSC207-UofT/course-project-utalk/README.md

 Our group want to make an online discussion forum based on course for students, professors and faculties in the University of Toronto.

+Important:
-Important: our program needs version 17 JDK to run, also setting language level to 17.
+1. Our program needs version 17 JDK to run, also setting language level to 17.
+2. Please change the path in the FilePathHelper to your absolute path for our program down to the database package, after that it should be able to run.
+3. Please empty the csv files when you run test cases as user and commentable user are written by different functions, therefore running the test cases will cause a misallignment in them.

 Basic function include: